Hrishavvv/Browser-X/README.md

 Download the python installer from [here.](https://www.python.org/downloads/windows/)

-Run the installer and after installing Python open up cmd.
+Run the installer and after installing python open up cmd.

 Type the following one by one (_Make sure you have git installed on your system if not [check this.](https://www.simplilearn.com/tutorials/git-tutorial/git-installation-on-windows)_):
 ```bash